-Written and oral presentation skills (D1) are taught explicitly in the Stage 2 Research Methods module, as well as in the tutorial module in Stage 1.
+Written and oral presentation skills (D1) are taught explicitly in the Stage 2 Research Methods module.
 Teamwork (D2) is a particular strength of this degree programme and is taught both on residential fieldcourses and in other modules where students undertake practical exercises (indoor and outdoor) in teams.
 Planning and organisation skills (D3) are regarded as generic and are taught specifically in research methods and professional practice modules.
 Techniques of initiative and adaptability (D4) are similarly addressed in the professional practice and management modules.
 Numeracy (D5) is specifically addressed in a range of basic and additional maths modules; Literacy (D6) is encouraged with the incorporation of reading lists into every module outline form; and IT use (D7) is taught in the vast majority of modules which rely upon digital equipment, software packages and student-written programs.
 The Year in Industry placement in particular, provides students with the opportunity to develop and record professional skills in the context of the workplace (D8).

 Students learn about these key skills in a number of ways: they are practised in specific modules as detailed on the 'key skills' matrix published in the student handbook, and we would particularly highlight the role of communication, problem solving, teamwork and IT skills which the students are exposed to.
-Good study habits are engendered from the beginning of Stage 1, as induction week programmes (including a compulsory management skills residential weekend taken during Week 1 of Stage 1) address all these elements.